Ossie Davis: 1990–2005: Later work and final roles

 He voiced Anansi the spider on the PBS children's television series Sesame Street in its animation segments.
+He also narrated the HBO Storybook Musicals adaptation of The Red Shoes aired on February 7, 1990.
+In 2000, he voiced the role of Yar in Disney's live-action animated film Dinosaur.

+From 1999 to 2000, he played Mr. Parker in the NBC crime drama Third Watch.
+He also took roles in Deacons for Defense and JAG, both in 2003.
 Davis's last role was a several episode guest role on the Showtime drama series The L Word, as a father struggling with the acceptance of his daughter Bette (Jennifer Beals) parenting a child with her lesbian partner.
 In his final episodes, his character took ill and died.
 His wife Ruby Dee was present during the filming of his own death scene.
 That episode, which aired shortly after Davis's own death, aired with a dedication to the actor.
-After Davis's passing, actor Dennis Haysbert portrayed him in the 2015 film Experimenter.
+After Davis's death, actor Dennis Haysbert portrayed him in the 2015 film Experimenter.